DillonDepeel/Cobol-Programming-Collection/README.md

 Additionally, The COBOL Archive has preserved the Following Software; Written In COBOL:

 * [SMTP/POP3 Email Engine for COBOL](https://github.com/DillonDepeel/The-COBOL-Archive/tree/main/COBOL%20Mail)
-  - Produced In 1999 by MarshallSoft Computing, Inc. Written for use with a Windows 3.1 computer with an intel 80x86 processor.
+  - Produced In 1999 by MarshallSoft Computing, Inc. Written for Windows 3.1 with an intel 80x86 processor.
 * [The COBOL Report Writer](https://github.com/DillonDepeel/The-COBOL-Archive/tree/main/The%20COBOL%20Report%20Writer)
   - Produced In 2002 by Michael Coughlan.
-Written Calculate a salesman's Commision and Salary
+Written to calculate a salesman's Commision and Salary

 ## History